mirror/dd-wrt/src/router/python/Doc/library/string.rst

    .. method:: format(format_string, *args, **kwargs)

-      :meth:`format` is the primary API method.
+      The primary API method.
 It takes a format string and an arbitrary set of positional and keyword arguments.
-      :meth:`format` is just a wrapper that calls :meth:`vformat`.
+      It is just a wrapper that calls :meth:`vformat`.

+      .. deprecated:: 3.5
+         Passing a format string as keyword argument *format_string* has been deprecated.

    .. method:: vformat(format_string, args, kwargs)